arnevit83/gatsby/src/pages/index.md

 I can’t have children and have not only come to accept a childless life, I’ve learnt how to be happy childless.
 To help you on this journey, I have created the [Thrive Coaching](/thrive) program, a unique, personalised programme which integrates coaching with yoga.
 It’s a holistic approach that recognises the mind-body connection, to help you create a new picture of the future.<br><br>

-I also work to promote [inclusivity ](/inclusivity)of childlessness within society, including within the media and the workplace, to raise awareness of the unconscious bias and narrative that may lead to childless people feeling invisible and stripped of their self-worth and role.<br><br>
+I also work to promote [inclusivity ](/inclusivity)of childlessness within society, including within the media and the workplace, to raise awareness of the unconscious bias and narrative that may lead to childless people feeling invisible and stripped of their self-worth and role.<br><br><br>

 ![](/img/signed.png)